| #12 'I'd Be Far Better Off Without You' was originally the A-side of this Pye Sandie Shaw single | ![]() |

 a US Top Ten hit for Jimmy Clanton.

 Carl Barron and the Cheetahs started their musical career in 1961, first calling themselves as the Echoes.
 The Birmingham quintet released their first single Only the Beginning, on Columbia in 1964.
 When lead singer Carl Barron (aka Colin Smith) departed shortly afterwards, Ray Bridger took over as vocalist and the band became simply the Cheetahs.
 With Nigel Wright on guitar, his brother Rodney Wright on bass and drummer Euan Rose, the band released a further six singles on the Philips label between 1964 and 1966.
 The first two of these were covers of Mecca (Gene Pitney) and Soldier Boy (The Shirelles).
-The latter seems rather an odd choice for an all-male band, but this was dealt with by introducing the song as an overheard conversation between a girl and her departing soldier boy.
-The Cheetahs returned to the Fab 40 in December 65, with their self-penned Whole Lotta Love.
+Their version of Mecca had appeared in the lower end of the Caroline charts in October 1964.
+Lyrically, Soldier Boyseems rather an odd choice for an all-male band, but this was dealt with by adding an introduction that explains the song is about an overheard conversation between a girl and her departing soldier.
 Ray Bridger's son Nathan has kindly supplied the two scans on the left, including the front page promo for Mecca from the New Musical Express in September 1964.
 In the bottom photo, Ray is on the left at the back, beside Nigel, with the Wright brothers in front.
-Nathan says: "I'm also playing in a band, Grand Harmonic, keeping the old songwriting tradition of our family going.
-It's going pretty well actually, we were recently heard on BBC Radio Kent.
-If you are interested have a look at our myspace www.myspace.com/grandharmonic and there's also a section about the Cheetahs.
+The Cheetahs would return to the Fab 40 in December 65, with their self-penned Whole Lotta Love.
+Nathan says: "I'm also playing in a band, Grand Harmonic, keeping the old songwriting tradition of our family going - and it's going pretty well actually."
 The late Carl Wayne has been mistakenly linked to the Cheetahs in publications such as the Record Collector Rare Record Price Guide.
 This is presumably because they came from the Birmingham area and their vocalist was known as Carl.
-Left: The height of Brummie fashion, 1964.
+Above, left: The height of Brummie fashion, 1964.
 But at least this later version of the band is wearing Chelsea boots.
-Carl Barron's Cheetahs were kitted out in animal suits, complete with matching furry paws! |
+Carl Barron's Cheetahs were originally kitted out in animal suits, complete with matching furry paws! |